Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 ```

 *Note:* `runBlockingTest` will always attempt to auto-progress time until all coroutines are completed just before
 exiting.
-This is a convenience to avoid having to call [advanceUntilIdle] as the last line of many common test cases.
+This is a convenience to avoid having to call [advanceUntilIdle][DelayController.advanceUntilIdle]
+as the last line of many common test cases.
 If any coroutines cannot complete by advancing time, a [UncompletedCoroutinesError] is thrown.

 ### Testing `withTimeout` using `runBlockingTest`